yujning/stp/docs/stp_compute.rst

 Sequence
 ^^^^^^^^^^^^^^^^^^^^^
-The matrix are multiplied one by one in sequence.
+The matrix chain STP is calculated by sequential order.
 For example, we have 4 matrices :math:`A`, :math:`B`, :math:`C`, and :math:`D`.
-The parenthesis of the matrix chain is
+The parenthesized expression of the matrix chain multiplication is as follows:

 .. math::
   ABCD = (((AB)C)D).

 Dynamic Programming
 ^^^^^^^^^^^^^^^^^^^^^
-As the computation complexity is distinct if we use different parenthesis method, we also propose a dynamic programming method for matrix chain STP computation.
-We may have an optimal parenthesis for the matrix chain as
+Since the computational complexity varies depending on the method of parenthesizing, we also propose a dynamic programming approach for matrix chain STP computation.
+This approach allows us to determine the optimal parenthesization of the matrix chain.

 .. math::
   ABCD = ((AB)(CD)).